Baja Mexico: Sea of Cortez Discovery – Winter / Spring – Student Adventure!

 ** Please note: The activities, lodging, guides, and schedule may change without notice as practical considerations arise during program development or onsite. **

 Inclusions & Exclusions

 - Group ground transport from Los Cabos Airport.(SJD) or La Paz (LAP)

-- Group meals from lunch on arrival day to breakfast on departure day.
+- Group meals from dinner on arrival day, to breakfast on departure day.

 - All activities and lodging.

 - Airfare from your departure city to San Jose del Cabo Airport (SJD) or La Paz (LAP)